National Birth Defects Prevention Month

 The Uniform Parentage Act doesn’t just address surrogacy; it addresses many different aspects of assisted reproduction technology.
 Now, any child conceived by assisted reproduction has the right to request identifying information about their biological parent and/or notify their biological parent of their request.
 Even if the donor is anonymous, the child born of a gamete donation and their parent has the right to access non-identifying medical history.

 American Surrogacy is thrilled to help intended parents and gestational carriers in Washington reach their surrogacy dreams under this new surrogacy-friendly legislation.
+To learn more about surrogacy, follow us on Instagram.
 For more information about working with our agency, or to start your surrogacy process today, please call 1-800-875-BABY(2229).

 A Year in Review: The Biggest Surrogacy News from 2018